ABRM2002/Basic-Network-Security-Analysis/README.md

 Opening a SSH Session with the same Device as in Task 5, capturing the traffic and comparing it with the Telnet Packet Capture.
 Capturing traffic based on the host involved and how to see all the host, packet and protocol statistics as well as conversations that have happened in a certain Capture

+-Start a Wireshark Capture: Begin capturing traffic.
+-Open an SSH Session: Use an SSH client (e.g., Putty) to connect to a remote device.
+-Analyze Traffic: Compare SSH traffic to Telnet traffic (encrypted vs. cleartext).
+-Capture Traffic by Host: Use filters like "ip.src==<host_ip>" or "ip.dst==<host_ip>".
+-View Conversations: Use the "Follow" menu to follow TCP streams or UDP flows.

 -Task 7: Generate, Capture, Analyze then Decrypt HTTPS Traffic

 ![image](https://github.com/user-attachments/assets/fa1f53e1-00f7-405b-a816-8b837b04dc89)